Making a call before processing a message

 All built-in channel integrations use this API.

-- Translate the customer's input to the language that is used by your assistant.
+Translate the customer's input to the language your assistant uses.

-- Check for and remove any personally identifiable information, such as an email address or social security number that a customer might submit.
+Remove personally identifiable information, such as email addresses or social security numbers.

-You can use this webhook in coordination with the postmessage webhook.
-For example, the postmessage webhook can do things like translate the response back into the customer's language or add back information that was removed for privacy reasons.
+You can use the pre-message webhook together with the post-message webhook.
+For example, the post-message webhook can translate the response back into the customer's language or restore information removed for privacy reasons.
 For more information, see Making a call after processing a message.

 Defining the webhook